fw-real/spade-onliner/README.md

 ## Support

-For support, open an issue here or hit me up on discord at `nostorian`
+For support, open an issue here or hit me up on discord at `@fw.nos`

 <h2>License:</h2>